 Inclusivity Increases Profit presented by Cocktail Bandits

 Good help has always been hard to find, but great hires may be missing from your radar.
-The Cocktail Bandits outline the importance of actively recruiting minority employees to create a more vibrant and comprehensive bar environment.
+The Cocktail Bandits outline the importance of actively recruiting BIPOC to create a more vibrant and comprehensive bar environment.
 By setting deliberate intentions to hire the best and diverse staff, you’ll be able to leverage your staff to help you with a wide array of marketing messaging and events that can appeal to a much larger audience.
-Learn the ways to attract qualified minority employees and increase your guest counts.
+Learn the ways to attract qualified BIPOC and increase your guest counts.

 Sponsored by Grey Goose.